centreon/centreon-documentation/versioned_docs/version-23.04/getting-started/monitor-windows-server-with-snmp.md

 ## Monitoring a Windows server with SNMP

-In this tutorial, we're assuming that your Centreon platform is installed and running well, and that you have at least a [Centreon IT 100 Edition](it100.md) that provides Centreon Plugin Packs (your [license](../administration/licenses.md) is already set up).
+In this tutorial, we're assuming that your Centreon platform is installed and running well, and that you have at least a [Centreon IT 100 Edition](it100.md) that provides Centreon Monitoring Connectors (your [license](../administration/licenses.md) is already set up).

-Your Windows server will be monitored using the [Windows SNMP Plugin Pack](/pp/integrations/plugin-packs/procedures/operatingsystems-windows-snmp).
-(More about Plugin Packs [here](../monitoring/pluginpacks.md)).
+Your Windows server will be monitored using the [Windows SNMP Monitoring Connector](/pp/integrations/plugin-packs/procedures/operatingsystems-windows-snmp).
+(More about Monitoring Connectors [here](../monitoring/pluginpacks.md)).

 ## Prerequisites